rcdelacruz/word-scramble-game/apps/frontend/README.md

 - Modern, responsive UI with dark mode support
 - Animations and transitions for enhanced user experience
-- Offline mode with fallback mechanisms
+- Local dictionary for word validation
 - Toast notifications for game events
 - Confetti celebrations for high-scoring words
 - Leaderboard for tracking high scores